 In May 1999, Lee emailed to tell me he left his farm to move to an even more isolated location.
 I later got word that he died from complications of HIV/AIDS.
 Despite his openness to me during our interview, he did not want me to reveal his HIV status in my original article.

 In April 2011, I wrote again about Lee and his legacy in an article for my simple living blog So Much More Life called What Are Your Doing To Preserve Your Simple Legacy?
-I wrote the article after being contacted by one of Lee’s friends about newsletters Lee wrote that were in danger of being lost.Disclosure: The GayScribe Archive is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and related sites.
-The GayScribe Archive also participates in and links to other affiliate programs and advertising programs.
-When you click a link on this page or make a purchase after clicking a link, we may make some money.
+I wrote the article after being contacted by one of Lee’s friends about newsletters Lee wrote that were in danger of being lost.Disclosure: As an Amazon Associate I earn from qualifying purchases.
+This site also participates in and links to other affiliate and advertising programs.
+When you click a link on this page or make a purchase after clicking a link, I may make some money.